cloudevents/spec/README.md

 There is also the
-[CloudEvents documented extension attributes](https://github.com/cloudevents/spec/blob/master/documented-extensions.md) document and a [CloudEvents Primer](primer.md) to help understand some of the history and design goals of the working group.
+[CloudEvents documented extension attributes](https://github.com/cloudevents/spec/blob/master/documented-extensions.md) document and a [CloudEvents Primer](primer.md) to help understand some of the history and design goals of the project.

 ## Community